ryzaer/ini-style-php-router/README.md

   ├── config.ini
   └── Router.php
 ```
-then make folder `templates`, for templating like this
+then make a folder `templates`, for templating like this
 ```
 /your-app
   ├── caches/